Millie254/Millie254/README.md

 - 👀 I’m interested in data science
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on project and buildingmyportfolio.
-- 📫 How to reach me ...
+- 📫 How to reach me, millicentbosy@gmail.com
+-

 <!---
 Millie254/Millie254 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.